• Marketing A New Startup Business

 Set out how you are going to approach your marketing, your strategy and your activities.
 Many business plans will include a detailed plan of the marketing activities on a timeline.
 Costings also need to be obtained and set within a marketing budget, that will form part of the financials of your business plan.

 You should also define the markers that you will use to track the success of your campaigns.
-For example, numbers of leads or enquiries generated (this gives rise to the issue of identifying and tracking the source of enquiries in order to measure performance), or market awareness levels that you achieve.
+For example, the number of leads or enquiries generated (this gives rise to the issue of identifying and tracking the source of enquiries in order to measure performance), or market awareness levels that you achieve.

 One key point to mention is the need for a very clear "call to action" in the case of any marketing campaign.
 This means having a very clear message to the customer as to what they should do next e.g. phone this number, enter these details and press apply now etc. Without this, you are relying on your customers to work out the best way to contact you themselves, and this adds an additional, and unnecessary, obstacle to the sales process.